ENGLISH FOR SPEAKERS OF OTHER LANGUAGES (ESOL)

 Students may begin ESOL courses with very little or no proficiency in English, and the course material is presented in a blended learning format.

 Students build grammar, listening, reading and writing skills throughout all levels of the ESOL courses.
 Students also engage in classroom activities with their peers and the teacher, in technology-enhanced learning, and in real-world simulations.
-The software used in the computer lab keeps track of student progress, giving more practice to those having difficulty and advancing more rapidly in areas already learned or learned quickly.

 A placement test is given upon enrollment to ensure that students receive the proper level of instruction.
 There are five levels of instruction available, and each level is eight weeks long.